- Military Basics

-Access to quality care and valuable services does not end when wounded warriors leave a military treatment facility.
+Access to quality care and valuable services does not end when wounded, ill or injured service members leave a military treatment facility.
 In many ways, the help is just beginning.
 Military members who have combat injuries or are battling serious illness because of their service are eligible for a host of benefits.
 While Military OneSource does not provide health care services, it does offer non-medical counseling and information about health care services and benefits.

 - Disability severance pay: You may be entitled to disability severance pay, which is a one-time lump payment equaling two months of basic pay for each year of service, which includes active service and inactive duty points.
 Find out more at the Defense Finance and Accounting Service.